Uncertainty-Aware Capacity Allocation in Flow-Based Market Coupling: Introduction

-For any policy developments, quantitative analyses of the FBMC process are an important basis, as they provide reliable context for necessary design decisions.
-Initial publications on \gls{fbmc} stem from conceptional documentations of the involved \glspl{tso} and power exchanges \citep{etso_coordinated_2001, etso_flowbased_2004}.
-As part of a ``dry-run'', i.e., simulated operation, in 2008 \citep{amprion_cwe_2011} and a parallel run in 2013 \citep{rte_cwe_2015} the process was evaluated and its effectiveness in achieving higher welfare and improving price convergence was verified.
-Additionally, \gls{fbmc} is described in a continuously updated documentation by the involved \glspl{tso} that is currently available as version~5 \citep{50hertz_documentation_2020}.
-Complementary descriptions and research of the involved parameters was published in different articles from \gls{tso} work-groups \citep{schavemaker_flowbased_2008, aguado_flowbased_2012, marien_importance_2013}.
+For any policy developments, quantitative analyses of the \gls{fbmc} process are an important basis, as they provide reliable context for necessary design decisions.
+Initial publications on \gls{fbmc} stem from conceptional documentations of the involved \glspl{tso} and power exchanges \cite{etso_coordinated_2001, etso_flowbased_2004}.
+As part of a ``dry-run'', i.e., simulated operation, in 2008 \cite{amprion_cwe_2011} and a parallel run in 2013 \cite{rte_cwe_2015} the process was evaluated and its effectiveness in achieving higher welfare and improving price convergence was verified.
+Additionally, \gls{fbmc} is described in a continuously updated documentation by the involved \glspl{tso} \cite{50hertz_documentation_2020}.
+Complementary descriptions and research of the involved parameters was published in different articles from \gls{tso} work-groups \cite{schavemaker_flowbased_2008, aguado_flowbased_2012, marien_importance_2013}.

-Independent academic publications on \gls{fbmc} have mainly focused on the question on how the the process can be modeled accurately and how model assumptions and parameter choices affect market outcomes and system operations.
-For example, \citet{byers_modeling_2020} provide insights on the fundamental \gls{fbmc} modeling process and performs a numerical sensitivity analyses for the various modeling parameters. \citet{schonheit_impact_2020, finck_impact_2018} evaluate the impact of different generation shift keys, a core parameter that captures the participation of generators in the zonal market outcome and, thus, maps market outcomes to power flows on selected network elements. \citet{schonheit_improved_2021} discuss the selection of these network elements in the context of market zone configurations.
+Independent academic publications on \gls{fbmc} have mainly focused on the question of how the process can be modeled accurately and how model assumptions and parameter choices affect market outcomes and system operations.
+For example, Byers and Hug \cite{byers_modeling_2020} provide insights on the fundamental \gls{fbmc} modeling process and perform a numerical sensitivity analyses for the various modeling parameters.
+Schönheit \textit{et al.} (2020) \cite{schonheit_impact_2020} and Finck \textit{et al.}\cite{finck_impact_2018} evaluate the impact of different generation shift keys, a core parameter that captures the participation of generators in the zonal market outcome and, thus, maps market outcomes to power flows on selected network elements.
+Schönheit \textit{et al.} (2021a) \cite{schonheit_improved_2021} discuss the selection of these network elements in the context of market zone configurations.